How we are governed

 The Committees report to the Board regularly, and each has its own terms of reference and clear procedures for reporting.
 The terms of reference set out each Committee's role and responsibilities, and are reviewed annually to ensure continued relevance to the business of the Scheme.
 The Committees make recommendations to the Board for the approval of any decisions to be taken.

-Guided by the Act, its Regulations, the Scheme Rules, the Board delegation of authority, along with applicable laws, codes and standards, the Principal Officer is supported by an executive management team to execute the strategic objectives of the Scheme.
-The team works in collaboration with the Administrator and Managed Care Provider, Discovery Health, to implement strategy.
+The Principal Officer is supported by an executive management team to execute the strategic objectives of the Scheme.
+The team works in collaboration with, and oversees work done by the Scheme's administration and managed care provider, Discovery Health, and other service providers to ensure execution within the governance framework in place.

-The management team's expertise extends across a diverse array of capabilities related to medicine, actuarial science, risk management, accounting, business management, strategic development, financial management, investment, law, ethics, compliance and research.
+The management team's expertise encompasses a broad range of capabilities including medicine, actuarial science, risk management, accounting, business management, strategic development, financial management, investment, governance, law, ethics, compliance and research.

 Principal Officer